Qampi/HTML-CSS/README.md

  .INTRODUCTION TO NODE.js
  serves the side server version of Javascript, allows you to add more interactive functional to your webpages .javascript & Node

  .Pros of Javascript

  .Callback & Asynchronous tasks:
                                     SYNCHRONOUS TASKS:
 -Allows you to run one task per time, begins other task once the first one finishes
                                     ASYNCHRONOUS TASKS:
 -Allows you to run multiple task, without waiting for the first one to finish up
+                                      ES6-FEATURES
+Block-scope Variables
+1. Let & Const